Frequently Asked Questions

 15. I paid the membership fee in the fall and was charged again in the winter.
 How do I get a refund?

-If you registered by paper in the fall and online in the winter, the program will charge the membership fee.
 If you create a new account, you will be charged the membership fee.
-The best plan is to register online, and use the same email and registration account each time you register.
-If you need to change your skater’s information (for example, if they are moving from CanSkate to Junior Star), please log in and click on the “Profile” tab at the top to edit skater details before registering rather than creating a new account.
-If for any reason, you do get charged the membership fee again, please email our registrar firstname.lastname@example.org and include details such as your skater’s name and program.
+The best plan is to register using the same email and registration account each time you register.
+If for any reason, you do get charged the membership fee again, please email our registrar email@example.com and include details such as your skater’s name and program.